February 23, 2015

 At UN Geneva Campus, Behnisch Architekten Breaks New Ground for Modern Timber Construction

-Behnisch Architekten inserts a sustainable wooden conference hall into Geneva’s maze of glass buildings.
+Behnisch Architekten inserts a sustainable wooden conference hall into Geneva’s maze of glass buildings, and breaks new ground for modern timber construction.

 The conference hall for the World Intellectual Property Organization (WIPO), designed by Behnisch Architekten, sits between the 1978 headquarters by Pierre Braillard, and an administrative building also designed by Behnisch Architekten in 2011.
 The hall’s 115-foot-long wooden cantilever—the longest in the world—gives the building a strong presence on the street.